twright/Easy-Comment-Uploads/readme.txt

 === Easy Comment Uploads ===
 Contributors: Tom Wright
 Tags: comments, uploads, images, wpmu
-Requires at least: 2.6.0
+Requires at least: 3.0.0
-Tested up to: 3.0.1
+Tested up to: 3.1.0
-Stable tag: 0.55
+Stable tag: 0.60

 == Description ==

 This plugin allow your visitors to attach images or other file to their comments as easily as possible.
-I designed it for http://langtreeshout.org .
+I originally designed it for http://langtreeshout.org .
 It also adds lightbox code for all inserted images.
-It has been tested for Wordpress and Wordpress Mu, if anything does not work please just email me at tom.tdw@gmail.com .
+It has been tested for Wordpress and Wordpress Mu; if anything does not work please just email me at tom.tdw@gmail.com .

 If you like it please rate it, give feedback or you can donate.

 = Recent Changes =

+**0.60**

+ * Bulgarian translation by SiteGround ( http://www.siteground.com/ ).
+ * French translation by M.HAROUY.
+ * Now only file names instead of full urls are shown by default.
+ * TinyMCEComments compatibility fixed.
+ * NicEdit compatibility fixed.
+ * Options reorganised and extended.
+ * Manually blacklist file extensions.
+ * Optionally allow only certain file extensions.
+ * Set limits for uploads per hour based on ip or user for each class of users.
+ * Various bug fixes.

 **0.55**